The Pianist Magazine

 Highlights from their events include the Eurovision concert with the Vienna Philharmonic Orchestra, broadcast live in 23 countries, an eight-city tour with the Israel Philharmonic conducted by Maestro Zubin Mehta, a “Take Bach” European tour with the Jacques Loussier Trio, the Schwetzinger Festival concert broadcast live on television in collaboration with SWR and the BBC, two Radio France concerts to celebrate the Toulouse Orchestra’s 50th anniversary, concerts with the Bavarian Radio Symphony Orchestra in the Munich Opera, a series of concerts with the London Mozart Players and the English Chamber Orchestra, including a tour with the orchestra in Spain and England, under the baton of Sir Colin Davis and the opening concert of the Lucerne Piano Festival.

 The Güher & Süher Pekinel “Live in Concert” DVD, released by Arthaus Music in February 2010, features the 2007 New Year Concerts in Zurich and Lucerne, along with their other recent performances.
 Another critically acclaimed Arthaus Music release dated April 2011, the Bach Jazz DVD brought together their ECO concert under the baton of Sir Colin Davis and the duo and trio Bach-Jazz piano concertos with Jacques Loussier.
-Their third DVD, with Bartok’s Concerto, live recital recordings of Schubert, Mozart, Debussy and Infante will be released in the first half of 2014 by Unitel / Arthaus.
+Their third DVD, with Bartok’s Concerto, live recital recordings of Schubert, Mozart, Debussy and Infante from their performance at the Ludwigsburg Festival will be released in the first half of 2014 by Unitel / Arthaus.

 Celebrating the centurial first performance of Igor Stravinsky’s “The Rite of Spring”, Decca, in collaboration with DG and Philips, selected the work’s most important recordings between 1913 and today, including Stravinsky’s own outstanding performances and the Pekinels’ DG recording in 1984.
 The CD was released in December 2012.